TomerRon/cordless/README.md

 #### Create advanced interactions

-Cordless allow you to interface with the full [Discord Application Commands API](https://discord.com/developers/docs/interactions/application-commands) in a declarative fashion:
+Cordless allows you to interface with the full [Discord Application Commands API](https://discord.com/developers/docs/interactions/application-commands) in a declarative fashion:

 - Add interactive buttons and link buttons to your interactions.
 See: [docs/command-components.md](docs/command-components.md)
 - Create CLI-like commands with arguments and pre-defined choices.
 See: [docs/command-options.md](docs/command-options.md)